 The results of the Group's operations from its activities of providing financial services to its members and health insurance to its policy holders decreased from those of the previous year.
-Net operating income increased by \$9,086,000, resulting from an increase in Health Fund contribution income.
-However this was more than offset by an increase in total operating expenses of \$14,339,000, with the main contributors being an increase in Health Fund benefits paid and employee benefits expense.
-Total Assets of the Group increased by 5.35%.
+Net operating income increased by \$12,256,000, resulting from an increase in Health Fund contribution income.
+However this was more than offset by an increase in total operating expenses of \$15,355,000, with the main contributors being an increase in Health Fund benefits paid and Credit Union costs.
+Total Assets of the Group increased by 2.97%, excluding the impact of the merger with ECU.